swngr/Check/README.md

 ## Remote usage on SauceLabs

-1. Create an account on SauceLabs (contact QA to receive invite).
+1. Create an account on SauceLabs (contact QA lead/ Manager to receive invite).
 2. Grab your Username and Access Key(found on your user settings or the Key Button at the top bar).
 3. Export your credentials in your `.env` file: